 Gris explores colour within three colour fields: grey, white, and blue.
-It is a study of contrasts that explores monochrome tonalities and the ongoing dialogue of repetition within them.
-Within these colour fields I seek to understand the relationship between seeing and feeling.
+It is a study of contrasts that explores monochrome tonalities and the ongoing dialogue between then.
+It is within these specific colour fields I seek to understand the relationship between seeing and feeling.

 When you walk into a space, you see it first and then you feel it.
 The spatiality, the light, the colour.
-Colour changes the mood of an environment.
-It can be so subtle you don’t notice it, but it can create lightness and an open feeling, a sense of calm.
+Colour changes the atmosphere of an environment.
+It can be so subtle it is barely perceptible.
+Yet it can create lightness and an open feeling, a sense of calm, even expanse.
 Or you can immediately feel the impact and silence of a dark room—colour is emotional, whether one realises it at the time or not.

-Understanding the effect of light is key to everything.
-Each colour reflects differently in each environment, in different lightning conditions.
+Understanding the effect of light is key.
+Each colour reflects differently in a given environment and under different lightning conditions.

-I watch what happens to a colour as the light shifts, because what is important to me is seeing the colour in all lighting conditions.
-Cloudy skies, the murky light of rain, and then sunlight—to understand the tonalities and achieve the perfect colour balance.
+I observe what happens to a colour as the light shifts, how the colour transforms in all kinds of light conditions—cloudy skies, the murky light of rain, and then sunlight—to understand the tonalities and achieve the perfect colour balance.